Updated: Jan 6

 What is hip dysplasia?

 Hip dysplasia means ‘abnormally developed hips’ and is one of the most common bone and joint diseases in dogs.
 Affected dogs will have increased flexibility in their hip joints, causing ‘joint laxity’ and ‘subluxation’.
 This means the top of the femur bone in the leg, which should normally fit snugly into the ‘socket’ of the ‘ball and socket joint’ that is the hip, sits loosely and only partially in the socket.
 This causes abnormally intense pressure to be placed on the joint, and the cartilage covering the top of the femur to get damaged and rubbed away.
 Damage to the joint cartilage and abnormal wear of the bone on the femur and pelvis, causes painful osteoarthritis which worsens over time.
 This can cause lameness and limping, pain getting up and down stairs or in and out of bed, and reduced ability to exercise.
 Hip dysplasia differs in severity between different individuals.
 Some dogs will develop advanced disease within the first year of life, whereas others will develop a mild version of the disease that does not cause noticeable arthritis until they are an older dog.
 There is no cure for hip dysplasia and osteoarthritis; they must be managed with pain relief and anti-inflammatories if they become severe enough.
 Hip dysplasia is common in many breeds of dogs.
 It is important that breeders of commonly affected breeds screen their breeding dogs for hip dysplasia and only breed from those dogs with better-than-average hips.
 This will minimise the chance their puppies will have severe hip dysplasia and improve the overall quality of hips in the breed.
+Hip dysplasia is a complex disease and there are different factors that influence its development.
+No breeder can ever guarantee that a puppy will not develop hip dysplasia, but there are things they can do to limit their chances.

 How can a breeder test for it?